bpetermann/react-native-shopping-cart/README.md

 npm start
 ```

-After running the above commands, a QR code will be displayed in the terminal or browser window.
-For Android devices, you can use the Expo Go app to scan the QR code and open the app.
-Alternatively, you can use
+- Press "a" to open the App in
 [Android Studio](https://developer.android.com/studio)
+ - For Android devices scan the QR Code that is displayed in the terminal with the [Expo Go](https://expo.dev/client) app

 ### Thanks